 Here are nine consulting business models, their pros and cons, and tips on moving up to the next higher model,

 - Agile Agency (Agency model modified for independents)

 - Value-Based Fee

 - Multiple Streams of Income

 "Pro bono" is a Latin phrase shortened from "pro bono publico," which means "for the public good."
 (Wikipedia)

-Look for pro-bono work by volunteering to work with other consultants on a non-profit engagement.
+Look for pro-bono work by volunteering with other consultants on a non-profit engagement.
 You can find non-profits by searching Google or Yelp with "non-profits near me" or contact local governments for information on local non-profits.

-- Pro-bono work for well-run, high visibility non-profits can connect you with top-level sponsors.
+- Pro-bono work for well-run, high-visibility non-profits can connect you with top-level sponsors.
 You will gain experience working with diverse groups and get testimonials from recognized civic and business leaders.

 - You need to have a financial cushion while you are doing pro-bono work.